Guillaume-COULAUD/ETL-Synthea-Documentation/README.md

 syntheaSchema <- "native"

-⚠️ You need to create this schema in your database
+⚠️ You need to create this schema in your database.
+You can name it like you want.
 ```

 ```